jasethomson/SGT-jt/guides/features/pull-json-data.md

 ### Overview

-In this feature, You will add the functionality of being able to pull student data from an external file.
+In this feature, you will add the functionality of being able to pull student data from an external file.
+This will be the first step in understanding how to make a request to a file on your local filesystem.
+When complete with this functionality, you will modify this request to be made to get data from an external webserver.

 <details>
 <summary>1.
-Instructions coming soon! </summary>
+Where to Begin</summary>